System-specific parameter optimization for non-polarizable and polarizable force fields: Methods

 \subsubsection{Boltzmann-type weighted fitting}

 The quantum chemistry data set covers a wide range of relative energies.
-By transitioning from, in our case, DFT to an additive force field, even including charge transfer and polarization, we reduce dimensionality of the energy function and therewith to represent the PES.
-Consequently, a force field, describing, e.g., such a cation-protein system, cannot fully reproduce a DFT PES.
-Hence, it is advisable to focus on accuracy of certain areas of the PES.
+By transitioning from, in our case, DFT to an additive force-field, even including charge transfer and polarization, we reduce dimensionality of the energy function and therewith the ability to correctly/fully represent the PES.
+Consequently, a force-field, describing, e.g., such a cation-protein system, cannot fully reproduce a DFT PES.
+Hence, it appears advisable to put focus on the accuracy of distinct areas of the PES.
 RMSD between two surfaces is a common fitting criteria, but this approach gives more weight to areas of the energy surface with larger absolute values, while the real weight should more closely represent the Boltzmann weight of the energy surface.
 Consequently, we calculate Boltzmann-type weights and apply them as a scoring function.
 The weighted RMSD, $wRMSD$, is given as:

 where RMSD is modified by including a Boltzmann-type factor,